 iii.
-Near-term (circa 2025) capacity adjustments for 5-year operating plan
+Near-term (circa 2025) capacity adjustments for 5-year operating planissue: the "Quarry Problem"

 Provide simple overview of Cell 5 -> Cell 6 transition issue in terms that can be understood by the general public.
 State that as of the time of this report (Q4 2022) potential solutions are being explored?
 Note this as the driving factor in LU21-047?